- Culture

 “It recognises that people and nature are interconnected, and that communities need shared voice, practical skills, emotional resilience and strong networks when facing environmental threats.
 The Gathering has become a platform for those voices and a place to learn, connect, support one another and build momentum together.”

 Tickets are free and available through Eventbrite.
-The organisers encourage those to book in so plans can be made for walks, workshops, food and camping.
+The organisers encourage people to book in advance, so that plans can be accurately made for walks, workshops, food and camping.

 The programme of workshops runs from 10:30 until 5pm with dinner and live music afterwards.